 - a.
-In conjunction with our Disaster Plan, the Facility will ensure a Six (6) month supply and storage of all needed PPE in accordance with CDC, including but not limited to:
+In conjunction with our Disaster Plan and the revised emergency regulations pertaining to Nursing Home PPE stockpile requirements dated July 30, 2021, the Facility will ensure a sixty (60) day supply and storage of all needed PPE in accordance with CDC, including but not limited to:

 - N95/KN95 Respirators

 - Face shield and/or Goggles

 - Gowns/isolation gowns

 - Gloves

 - Face masks

 - Hand Sanitizer

 - Sanitizer and disinfectants in accordance with current EPA Guidance

 - b.
-The Infection Preventionist/designee will identify need in accordance with affected residents and ensure availability of PPE in designated areas;

-- c.
-PPE will be monitored for appropriate use and appropriate infection control interventions to prevent disease transmission:

-- d.
-The DOH will be notified of any surge in identified infections and concerns regarding availability of PPE; needs of Residents and staff regarding use will be anticipated and evaluated throughout the pandemic.
+PPE stockpiles will be calculated using a touch-point methodology developed by Johns Hopkins Center for Health Security and based upon Kaiser data from Washington State and California.
+This methodology is applied using three multiples and includes: (1) assumed touch points (number of times PPE is changed) (2) total